MassFuer/mini-game/README.md

 >Note that it must be less thant 15 characters long

 >[!TIP]
->You can user 'Enter' keyboard to launch the game
+>You can use 'Enter' keyboard to launch the game

 >[!CAUTION]
 >Don't worry, your data is only stored locally on your browser !